6/26/2019

 Martin Musi

-See, I think based on the improvements so far and what I read when you research this kind of around the country, I would think you could get up to 75, maybe even 80 percent.
-You know, and it's so easy, well I think it's easy but our development team might not, but you can be so responsive to the feedback of seeing if the question was answered or not that you get so much better about refining the questions that they're being able to read the questions they're asking and respond to that that I definitely think it could get up into the 75 percent range anyway, maybe even 80.
+I think, I mean, based on the improvements so far and what I read when you research this kind of approach, you know, around the country, I would think you could get up to 75%, maybe even 80%.
+You know, and it's so easy.
+Well, I think it's easy, but our development team might not.
+But you can be so responsive to the feedback of seeing if the question was answered or not that you get so much better about refining the questions that they're being able to read the questions they're asking and respond to that.
+But I definitely think it could get up into the 75% range anyway, maybe even 80.

 speaker